szczurek-lab/lso/lso/model/README.md

 ## `ModelInstance`

 `ModelInstance` is a model architecture extended with everything needed to perform computations on `Data/Latent`.
-It can accept `Data` and `encode`s it into `Latent` and the opposite is done by a `decode` method.
+It accept `Data` and `encode`s it into `Latent` and the opposite is done by a `decode` method.